mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

 ![OpenStack Lab Production Network](/img/openstack-lab-network.png)

 After some initial research into both OpenStack and Cumulus (and using them together) I've decided to go with a leaf/spine network design.
-I've mainly chosen this because it quickly become the most common data centre network design.
+I've chosen this to become familiar with the most common data centre network design out there in 2018.

 The two OpenStack servers will each have two interfaces connected to two 'top of rack' switches, which they will use talk to using BGP to advertise their respective leaf switches.